fullstorydev/dbt_fullstory/README.md

 > If you are running DBT on a regular interval, be aware that `dbt run` will take longer to run with the incremental materialization than with a view materialization.

 In this package, it is important to start with the incrementalization of the `events` model, since it functions as an activity log and is an ancestor to all models in this package.
+If you do decide you need more incrementalization than just the events table, you should consider incrementalizing the ancestor models of your target model in order to reap the biggest benefit.

 ### Getting started with incremental models